bendtherules/bendtherules.github.com/posts/how-does-Array-iterator-work?.md

 ## ⭐️ Array Iterator.next( )

-Now that we have the in-built array iterator, the most important thing is how `iter.next()` will spit out the array values.
+Now that we have the in-built array iterator, the most important thing is knowing how `iter.next()` will return the array values one-by-one.
 Let's look at how that works, in details -

 (  Say, `arr` = [[IteratedArrayLike]], `index` = [[ArrayLikeNextIndex]], `kind` =  [[ArrayLikeIterationKind]] )